TULiberalArts/Religion/pages/undergradaute.md

 ---
-layout: page
 title: Undergraduate
 permalink: /undergraduate/
 description: >-
    Earn your BA in Religion from Temple University.
 Study comparative religion in the historical and cultural mecca of Philadelphia.
 keywords: 'BA in Religion, major in religion, temple department of religion, minor in religion, buddhist studies, islamic studies'
 layout: page
 published: true
 sidebar: true
 sidebar-content: |
  **Chair:**
    Dr. Khalid A. Y. Blankinship
    619 Anderson Hall